 The amount of waste we collectively produce is unbelievable.
 The US alone produces 250 million tons of waste a year.
 And honestly, we don’t need numbers to see that the problem of an overflowing trash can exists at a colossal level.
-We are all aware of the overflowing garbage can, the stench, and the clutter we come across in the streets.
+We are all aware of the overflowing garbage cans, the stench, and the clutter we come across on the streets.
 And these are not just unpleasant sights, but they also pose serious threats, such as:

 Diseases Due to Insects and Pests